Skip to Main Content

 Workers who believe that their rights under the H-2B regulations were violated may file their complaints with their local Wage and Hour Division office (https://www.dol.gov/agencies/whd/contact/local-offices).

-Many of the H-2B programs worker protections also extend to other workers in the employer's workforce, including U.S. workers hired in response to the requirement recruitment, and those who are found to be in corresponding employment.
+Many of the H-2B program's worker protections also extend to other workers in the employer's workforce, including U.S. workers hired in response to the requirement recruitment, and those who are found to be in corresponding employment.
 Workers may file complaints about non-compliance with H-2B labor standards with a local Wage and Hour Division office.

-Please note: The Department of Labor Appropriations Act, 2016, Division H, Title I of Public Law 114-113 (2016 DOL Appropriations Act), provides that the Department of Labor (Department) may not use any funds to enforce the definition of corresponding employment found in 20 CFR 655.5 or the three-fourths guarantee rule definition found in 20 CFR 655.20, or any reference thereto.
+Please note: The Department of Labor Appropriations Act, 2016, Division H, Title I of Public Law 114-113 ("2016 DOL Appropriations Act"), provides that the Department of Labor ("Department") may not use any funds to enforce the definition of corresponding employment found in 20 CFR 655.5 or the three-fourths guarantee rule definition found in 20 CFR 655.20, or any reference thereto.
 See Sec.
 113. However, the 2016 DOL Appropriations Act did not vacate these regulatory provisions, and they remain in effect, thus imposing a legal duty on H-2B employers, even though the Department will not use any Fiscal Year 2016 funds to enforce them.

 Recordkeeping, Reporting, Notices and Posters